Magritte Award for Best Original Score

 The Magritte Award for Best Original Score (French: Magritte de la meilleure musique originale) is an award presented annually by the Académie André Delvaux.
 It is one of the Magritte Awards, which were established to recognize excellence in Belgian cinematic achievements.

 The 1st Magritte Awards ceremony was held in 2011 with Pierre Van Dormael receiving posthumously the award for his work in Mr. Nobody.
-As of the 2022 ceremony, Vincent Cahay is the most recent winner in this category for his work in Adoration.
+As of the 2026 ceremony, Vincent Cahay is the most recent winner in this category for his work in Maldoror.

 Winners and nominees

 In the list below, winners are listed first in the colored row, followed by the other nominees.